cylc/cylc-admin/docs/proposal-cli-wfs-authentication.md

   video conference on 08.08.19 (UK date).
-* 19.08.19: amendments made in response to some general feedback by DM & to adapt the proposal to the new context & plan relating to overarching WFS security, i.e. also considering the network commuications.
+* 19.08.19: amendments made in response to some general feedback by DM & to adapt the proposal to the new context & plan relating to overarching WFS security, i.e. also considering the network communications.

 ### Case-by-case outline